Phuker/multi-tldr/Readme.md

 ## Contributing

-- It sucks?
-Why not help me improve it?
-Let me know the bad things.
-- Want a new feature?
-Feel free to file an issue for a feature request.
+It sucks?
+Want a new feature?
+Find a bug?
-- Find a bug?
-Open an issue please, or it's better if you can send me a pull request.

-Contributions are always welcome at any time!
+Please open an issue, and let me know the bad things and your opinion.
+After our discussion, a pull request is welcomed.

 ## License